micdoodle8/Galacticraft/readme.md

 Galacticraft
 ============

-An advanced space exploration mod for Minecraft 1.4
+An advanced space exploration mod for Minecraft.

 Galacticraft License
 =======